vippsas/vipps-checkout/vipps-checkout-api.md

 Once a session is created, it is to be opened inside an iFrame embedded on the merchant website.
 The iFrame loads a web application that fetches all neccessary information about the session from Vipps.

-### SDK

-Vipps provides an SDK to make opening the session on the merchant easy.
-It is highly recommended to use this.

 ## Shipping

 In most situations a merchant wants to send goods to a customer using a shipping provider.
 Vipps Checkout supports two different types of shipping configurations: